neerajnagar26/neerajnagar26/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
-I'm thrilled to connect with fellow tech enthusiasts and innovators like you.
-Let me take you on a quick tour of who I am and what I bring to the table.
+Welcome to my GitHub!
+I'm excited to connect with fellow tech enthusiasts and innovators.
+Here’s a bit about me:

 🎓 **About Me**
-- Graduate Research Student at the University of Waterloo, pursuing Master's degree in Computer Software Engineering.
+- Graduate Research Student at the University of Waterloo, pursuing a Master's in Computer Software Engineering.
-- Graduated with a academic background in electronics engineering from the Indian Institute of Technology (IIT) BHU in 2020.
+- Graduated with an academic background in electronics engineering from the Indian Institute of Technology (IIT) BHU in 2020.

 💼 **Professional Background**
-- Contributed significantly to Samsung's research and development projects as a Software Engineer for three years.
+- 3 years as a Software Engineer at Samsung R&D India, contributing to cutting-edge projects in the mobile camera domain.
-- Co-authored three research papers and filed four patents.
+- Co-authored 3 research papers and filed 4 patents.

 <!--[![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=neerajnagar26&show_icons=true&theme=dark)](https://github.com/neerajnagar26/)